 Video tape your set for performance improvement review/action before your next show.

-4. Don’t be afraid of rework.
-It is an integral part of the stand-up comedy material development process that few can avoid.
+4. Don’t be afraid of reworking material.
+Reworking material is an integral part of the stand-up comedy material development process that few can avoid.

 You can also use Comedy Evaluator Pro to pinpoint punchlines that didn’t work well and need editing, replacement or deletion, long set-ups, laughs per minute etc.

 One thing I know for sure from first hand personal experience…

 You’ll also feel more accomplished once you have had your stage time if you are truly ready and prepared right from the start–before you ever hit the stage.